Bardal Church

 Bardal Church (Bardal kirke) is a parish church of the Church of Norway in Leirfjord Municipality in Nordland county, Norway.
-It is located in the village of Bardalssjøen.
+It is located in the village of Bardal.
 It is one of the churches for the Leirfjord parish which is part of the Nord-Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.
 The white, wooden church was built in a long church style in 1887 using plans drawn up by the architect I. C. Olsen.
 The church seats about 250 people.